achuchulev/secure-nomad-https/README.md

 - git
 - terraform
-- own or control the registered domain name for the certificate.
+- own or control the registered domain name for the certificate
-- create a DNS record that associates your domain name and your server’s public IP address.
+- have a DNS record that associates your domain name and your server’s public IP address
 - AWS subscription
+- ssh key

 ## How to run